Nottingham Forest spent the summer recruiting several new players to give boss Sabri Lamouchi the very best chance of a successful season.

 The Reds beat Brentford on Saturday to go second in the Championship and things appear to be on an upward curve for Forest.

-With the second international break of the campaign now upon us, we at Seat Pitch continue our new series assessing the starts made by the Forest new-boys.
-Up next is Samba Sow:
+With the second international break of the campaign now upon us, we at Seat Pitch continue with our new series which assesses the starts made by the Forest new-boys.
+Up next is Albert Adomah:

 What’s the background?

 Amid a plethora of unknown players from overseas, Forest landed the vastly experienced winger after his contract expired with Aston Villa.

 The 31-year-old’s final act at Villa Park was to defeat Derby County in the Championship Play-Off Final at Wembley.